danrfletcher/agile-obsidian/README.md

     3. The standard Obsidian "editor-menu" event fires, and the module injects a "Remove Template" item with trash icon into the context menu.
     4. User selects "Remove Template"; the module identifies the innermost matching span, removes it from the line, and adjusts the cursor position to maintain the user's relative location.
     5. The line is updated in-place; Obsidian fires a modify event, triggering the Task Indexer to re-parse and update the dashboard if affected.

+*   **User Edits Template Parameters via Double-Click:**
+    1. User double-clicks on a rendered template wrapper in the editor or dashboard.
+    2. The templating-handler adapter routes the request to the templating-params-editor module, which opens a pre-populated modal using the engine's schema.
+    3. User updates parameters (e.g., title, links); the editor validates against the schema and returns updated params.
+    4. The handler re-renders the template chip in-place using the templating-engine's render function.
+    5. Obsidian fires a modify event, re-parsing the line via the Task Indexer for dashboard consistency.

 #### Storage schemas/models
 -   **Settings:** Stored in `[VAULT]/.obsidian/plugins/agile-obsidian/data.json`.